A reflection on the things that I’ve done wrong and what I can learn from those events, wrapped up in a design exercise.

 I was reading Tina Seelig’s What I Wish I Knew When I Was 20 and she presents the idea of a “Failure Resume”, a résumé that “summarizes all [the] biggest screwups—personal, professional, and academic.
 For every failure, each student must describe what he or she learned from that experience.”

-I decided to review some of my biggest failures and post them on the internet– I might as well make it look pretty.
+As I’m reviewing some of what I consider to be my biggest failures and posting them on the internet– I felt the least I could do was to make it look pretty.
 I am particularly happy with the font pairing:

 - My name is written in Vazilas from Luzi Type foundry (I am using their sample version for a noncommercial purpose).

-- Everything else is in various iterations of Azeret Mono.
+- Everything else is in variations of Azeret Mono.

-I could list all my criticisms about this and turn it into another failure resume about my failure to design a failure resume that fails at its intended purpose.
-But that’s too meta.
+I could list all my criticisms about this and turn it into another failure resume about my failure resume that fails to fulfill at its intended purpose, but that’s too meta.